ldo/blender_spaceship_generator/README.md

 Released under the [MIT License].

-Authored and maintained by Michael Davies.
+Originally authored by Michael Davies, this version adapted by Lawrence D’Oliveiro.

 > GitHub [@a1studmuffin](https://github.com/a1studmuffin)
 > Twitter [@butterparty](https://twitter.com/butterparty)